Their Last Season

 She looked at him.

-She saw how his hand tightened on the cup.
+She saw how his hand tightened around the cup.

 She knew she was about to witness a new part of Hamza's story.